zkharit/zane.fun/posts/christmas-btc.md

 A caveat I must mention with the device that I sent you is that this isn't necessarily a "secure" way to store your mnemonic phrase.
 This is a fun gift that is meant to peak your interest in bitcoin from your friend.
 The device has some good aspects of security, that it is stored physically and offline, but lacks other crucial aspects of secure storage.
 If you lose this device, or it gets destroyed, think fire, flood, etc... you will lose access to your Bitcoin.
 You should really store this phrase securely in at least 2 secure separate places such as a safe for example.
 Mnemonic phrase storage is a highly debated topic and you can read more about it <a href="https://cryptoadventure.com/best-ways-to-store-your-mnemonic-passphrase-and-how/" class="link" target="_blank">here</a>.
 <br >
 <br >
-**I AM NOT RESPONSIBLE FOR YOU LOSING YOUR MNUEMONIC PHRASE OR ANY ASSETS TIED THE mnemonic PHRASE YOU CREATED OR I PROVIDED YOU OR THE mnemonic PHRASE YOU HAVE STORED ON THE DEVICE I HAVE PROVIDED YOU.**
+**I AM NOT RESPONSIBLE FOR YOU LOSING YOUR MNEMONIC PHRASE OR ANY ASSETS TIED THE MNEMONIC PHRASE YOU CREATED OR I PROVIDED YOU OR THE MNEMONIC PHRASE YOU HAVE STORED ON THE DEVICE I HAVE PROVIDED YOU.**
 <br >
 <br >